As the founder of Gifting Sense, I am often asked:

 A Little Brain Science - From Not a Brain Scientist!

 Let me explain—with the important caveat that I am not a neuroscientist.
-(I'm a former Sovereign Risk Analyst who is endlessly curious about how much early financial education can accomplish; actual brain scientists, feel free to chime in!)
+(I'm a former Sovereign Risk Analyst and early financial educator who is endlessly curious about how much early financial education can accomplish; actual brain scientists, feel free to chime in!)

 You may have heard that infancy is the most intense period of brain growth.
 But what many people don't realize is that early adolescence (roughly ages 10–14) is the second most intense.
 During these years, kids' brains are literally being rewired.
 Children make a huge number of neural connections when they're little—far more than they'll ever need.
 In middle school, the brain begins "pruning" weaker or less-used connections and strengthening those that are used more frequently.
 It's like editing—trimming what's unnecessary so the most important ideas stand out.